Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-As late tax specialists, we know that a lot of people have unfinished business with the ATO, and they are often guilty or anxious about their tax affairs.
+As tax specialists, we know that a lot of people have unfinished business with the ATO and they are often guilty or anxious about their tax affairs.
 In most cases, it’s not as bad as they think.

 Even people with a clean tax record can feel nervous when the ATO call.

-Are you on the phone to a suspected scammer now?
+Are you on the phone with a suspected scammer now?

 It’s possible you’ve found this page because you’re on a call right now and you’re quickly searching for information.